 Have a satellite dish on your roof

-A satellite dish on your roof might not look aesthetically pleasing, which is exactly why HOAs may try to ban it.
+A satellite dish on your roof might not look aesthetically pleasing, which is precisely why HOAs may try to ban it.

-However, the Federal Communications Commission’s Over-the-Air Reception Devices Rule gives homeowners the right to place antennas and satellite dishes on their roof, regardless of whether or not the HOA allows it.
+However, the Federal Communications Commission's Over-the-Air Reception Devices Rule gives homeowners the right to install antennas and satellite dishes on their roofs, regardless of whether the HOA allows it.

 As with many other things, the HOA can dictate where you put these things on your roof.